 A Web Application Firewall is a security component that lives in front of a web application, and inspects inbound traffic to web applications to prevent malicious requests from exploiting vulnerabilities.

 In the network stack, a WAF sits at the OSI model’s Application layer, giving it full visibility in the request payload.
-To do this inspection, termination of TLS & SSL termination takes place, allowing the WAF to inspect what’s coming in.
-Each request is then analyzed for patterns defined in a rules list.
+To do this inspection, the WAF terminates TLS and SSL, letting it inspect what’s coming in.
+It then analyzes each request for patterns defined in a rules list.
 These rules can help prevent common attack methods such as SQL Injection Attacks, injection of cross-site scripting (XSS) payloads, Cross-site request forgery (CSRF), file inclusion attacks and more.

 Maintaining strong firewall rules is the most valuable part of a WAF.
-Rule quality varies significantly between vendors, and is ultimately the key intellectual property difference between vendors.
-A WAF usually approaches detections by using a negative blocking model, where everything is considered a legitimate request unless a specific rule is triggered.
+Rule quality varies significantly between vendors, and is ultimately the main intellectual property difference between vendors.
+A WAF usually approaches detections using a negative blocking model, which treats every request as legitimate unless a specific rule triggers.
 Some vendors will use machine learning to detect abstractions of known patterns and trigger rules based on that.

 Despite their benefits, web application firewalls can also create trade-offs by adding significant latency to web applications, or in some cases create a false sense of security by limiting the packet size it inspects.
-In turn, this could potentially allow bad actors to bypass their detections, allowing a threat actor to slip in unnoticed.
+In turn, this can let bad actors bypass detection and slip in unnoticed.

 Traditionally, a WAF cannot monitor web server responses, or egress.
 This is a limitation that if not planned for, can cause sensitive data leakage in case of a malicious request.
 A WAF also does not have any visibility into client-side executions.